Aquaculture: Overview

 Harvest stagnation in wild fisheries and overexploitation of popular marine species, combined with a growing demand for high-quality protein, encouraged aquaculturists to domesticate other marine species.
 At the outset of modern aquaculture, many were optimistic that a "Blue Revolution" could take place in aquaculture, just as the Green Revolution of the 20th century had revolutionized agriculture.
 Although land animals had long been domesticated, most seafood species were still caught from the wild.
 Concerned about the impact of growing demand for seafood on the world's oceans, prominent ocean explorer Jacques Cousteau wrote in 1973: "With earth's burgeoning human populations to feed, we must turn to the sea with new understanding and new technology."

 About 430 (97%) of the species cultured as of 2007 were domesticated during the 20th and 21st centuries, of which an estimated 106 came in the decade to 2007.
 Given the long-term importance of agriculture, to date, only 0.08% of known land plant species and 0.0002% of known land animal species have been domesticated, compared with 0.17% of known marine plant species and 0.13% of known marine animal species.
 Domestication typically involves about a decade of scientific research.
 Domesticating aquatic species involves fewer risks to humans than do land animals, which took a large toll in human lives.
 Most major human diseases originated in domesticated animals, including diseases such as smallpox and diphtheria, that like most infectious diseases, move to humans from animals.
 No human pathogens of comparable virulence have yet emerged from marine species.

+In 2024 aquaculture production was concentrated in Asia which accounted for around 89% of global aquatic animal aquaculture production, followed by Latin America and the Caribbean (3%), Europe (2%), Africa (2%), Northern America (0.4%) and Oceania (0.2%).
+The top five countries together produced 82% of the total output; China, Indonesia, India, Viet Nam and Bangladesh.
+Freshwater systems dominate aquaculture production of aquatic animals, accounting for 64 million tonnes (63%), compared to 38 million tonnes (37%) from marine and coastal systems.

 Biological control methods to manage parasites are already being used, such as cleaner fish (e.g. lumpsuckers and wrasse) to control sea lice populations in salmon farming.
 Models are being used to help with spatial planning and siting of fish farms in order to minimize impact.